CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 ```

 ### Simple Backup Service
-Simple Backup Service provides a set and forget backup solution to CenturyLink Cloud customers, to learn more, please refer to this [knowledge article](../Backup/simple-backup-service-how-it-works.md).
+Simple Backup Service provides a set and forget backup solution to Lumen Cloud customers, to learn more, please refer to this [knowledge article](../Backup/simple-backup-service-how-it-works.md).
 With CLI access to Simple Backup Service, it gives customers more management flexibility on managing their backup.

 **Create a backup policy:**
 ```